blacksmithgu/obsidian-dataview/docs/docs/queries/structure.md

 ```
 ~~~

-!!! info "Read more about the available types and how to use them [here](./query-types.md)."
+!!! info "Read more about the available Query Types and how to use them [here](./query-types.md)."

 ## Choose your source